GLOBAL MARKETS-U.S. inflation data hits global stocks, lifts benchmark yields | Business

 Major global stock indexes fell on Thursday under pressure from crucial U.S. inflation data, falling technology shares and rising benchmark bond yields.
 U.S. consumer prices rose solidly in January, leading to the biggest annual increase in inflation in 40 years, which could fuel financial market speculation for a 50 basis points interest rate hike from the Federal Reserve next month.

-Tech stocks, which boosted U.S. shares to steep gains earlier in the week, were down 2.4%.
-Microsoft Corp was down nearly 3%, Amazon.com Inc slid 1.6% and Apple Inc fell 1.9%.
-The MSCI world equity index fell 0.9% after clinging to gains throughout much of the session.
+Tech stocks, which boosted U.S. shares to steep gains earlier in the week, fell 2.75%.
+The MSCI world equity index fell after clinging to gains throughout much of the session.

 The pan-European STOXX 600 index closed down 0.2% as rising bond yields.
 The heavyweight technology sector fell more than 1%, with losses in France's Atos a drag.
 Meanwhile, the FTSE 100 rose 0.38% and the German DAX edged up 0.05%.